Use Customer-Managed Encryption Keys (CMEK) at Rest

 }

-For more information, see POST - Create Cluster
+For more information, see POST - Create Cluster.

-To apply a customer-managed encryption key to an existing database, make a POST - Associate Key with Cluster call to the Capella Management API.
-This call needs the ID of the database you want to apply the encryption to and the CMEK ID—the Capella ID of the customer-managed encryption key you’re using.
+To apply a customer-managed encryption key to an existing cluster, make a POST - Associate Key with Cluster call to the Capella Management API.
+This call needs:

 The CMEK ID is in the response when you add a new key, and you can retrieve it by making a GET - List Key Metadata call to the Capella Management API.